ppy/osu-wiki/wiki/Client/Interface/Multiplayer/en.md

 In this mode, the players' slot placement in the lobby determines the order they play in.

 A green arrow will show the player who is currently playing, and their name will be shown at the lower right.
 Warning arrows indicate when it is about to be the player's turn and the hit objects will be coloured.
-The player can set a fixed combo colour at the match setup the [Tag Colour](#tag-colour) section in the match lobby.
+The player can set a fixed combo colour in the [Tag Colour](#tag-colour) section during match setup.

 All players must spin the spinner, or the combo will break.